 Children with a dry perforation do not need antibiotic treatment.
 However, they need to be reviewed in 3 months time to make sure the pus has not reappeared.
 Hearing aids and speech therapy can be used to help reduce the effects of hearing loss.
 When the ear has been dry for more than 3 months myringoplasty (operation to repair the ear drum) is performed to close the perforation.

 Effective medical treatment depends on accurate diagnosis.
 Practitioners need to be able to tell the difference between OME, AOM, AOM with perforation, CSOM and dry perforation.
 Accurate diagnosis should be made with a video otoscope, tympanometer and pneumatic otoscope.
-Medical records need to be reviewed and children will need to be followed up regularly to establish if the condition is episodic, recurrent or persistent.
-Accurate diagnosis is dependent on thorough note taking.
+Medical records need to be reviewed and children will need to be followed up regularly in case a new perforation or ear discharge reappears.
+Accurate diagnosis is dependent on thorogh note taking.
 This involves recording the position and size of the perforation, the degree, colour and consistency of discharge, the condition of the eardrum (scarring, translucent, opaque) and the visibility of fluid or air bubbles behind the eardrum.
 The more detail documented the easier it is to assess the progress of the ear infection and appropriate treatment required at subsequent examinations.
-If there is doubt about the diagnosis video images should be sent to a doctor for a second opinion.
-If the child has persistent OME or dry perforation they will need to be referred to an ENT surgeon.
+If there is doubt about the diagnosis video images should be sent to a doctor or specialist for a second opinion.
+If the child has persistent OME or dry perforation for more than 3 months they will need to be referred to an ENT surgeon.

 The Clinical care guidelines on the management of OM in Indigenous populations recommend ciprofloxacin for CSOM instead of sofradex as there is a very small risk of ototoxicity (damage to the cochlea) from the active ingredients of sofradex - refer to comparative trials referenced in the guidelines.